tiby312/broccoli-project/README.md

 ### Optimisation

+I've focused mainly on making finding colliding pairs as fast as possible primarily in distributions where there are a lot of overlapping aabbs.

 Quick rundown of what i've spent effort on and a rough estimate of performance cost of each algorithm in general.